spatialos/gdk-for-unity/docs/setup-and-installing.md

  **Using Visual Studio?**

-As you install [Visual Studio](https://www.visualstudio.com/downloads/), click on the **Workloads** tab in the Installer.
-If you already have Visual Studio installed, you can find this by clicking on the **More** option for *Visual Studio Build Tools* in the Visual Studio Installer, and selecting **Modify** from the drop-down menu.
+As you install [Visual Studio](https://www.visualstudio.com/downloads/), select on the **Workloads** tab in the Installer.
+If you already have Visual Studio installed, you can find this by selecting the **More** option for *Visual Studio Build Tools* in the Visual Studio Installer, and selecting **Modify** from the drop-down menu.

 ![Click Modify to find the Workloads tab.]({{assetRoot}}assets/setup/windows/visualstudioworkloads.png)